 The second part of the DIY raised planter box drainage system is a combination of landscape fabric and plastic sheeting.
 I started by covering the bottom with a layer of the landscape fabric.
 You really only need a small piece but I covered the whole bottom anyway stapling it in place and made a little trough right over the downspout.

-The fabric is just to keep the soil from going out into the drain and clogging it up.
+The fabric will keep the soil from clogging the drain.
 The main part of the planter box liner is the black plastic sheeting.
-I used a 3.5mil sheeting since it seemed like the most heavy duty and cost effective option that could cover the planter seamlessly.
+I used a 3.5mil sheeting since it seemed like the most heavy duty but not expensive.

 I unrolled and worked the plastic liner into the planter box, stapling it at the very top under the frame.
 Then I poked four large holes in the plastic right above the downspout to let the water escape out of the elevated planter box.

-Of course I had to test out my contraption to see if it really worked, so I poured some water into the planter, and viola!
+Of course I had to test out my contraption to see if it really worked.
 The planter drained right out the back just like I’d planned and will keep that bottom shelf clean and dry.

-We took the planter box out to the yard to get some good pictures of it and my boys helped fill it up with soil and plants.
-This could be a great Father’s Day project to do with your kids and use the planter box to garden with your family.
-We plan on growing some herbs and veggies and letting the kids care for them and learn about gardening and growing your own food.
-It’ll be a fun experience to do something together as family.
+We took the planter box to the yard and filled it up with potting soil and plants.
+This is a great Father’s Day project to use the planter box to garden with your family.
+We plan on growing some herbs and veggies and letting the kids care for them.

 Remember you can get the DIY Raised Planter Box plans for your own raised planter box build.
 Let me know if you make it!